 - Select the Project and then Droplet that you need to enable backups

-- Within Droplet, you’ll be having an option for Backups (in the left sidebar), click and navigate to the page
+- Within Droplet, you’ll have an option for Backups (in the left sidebar); click and navigate to the page

-Please note that Droplet backups incur the additional cost which I think is very nominal.
+Please note that Droplet backups incur the additional cost, which I think is nominal.
 The charges are 20% of your actual droplet cost.
-Say suppose you spin a droplet server of $10, then the monthly backup charges are 20% of $10 which is $2.
+Suppose you spin a droplet server of $10; then the monthly backup charges are 20% of $10 which is $2.

-DigitalOcean retains around 4 to 5 droplet backup at an interval of 1 week.
-If the new backup is added today, then the oldest back is automatically purged.
+DigitalOcean retains around 4 to 5 droplet backups at an interval of 1 week.
+The oldest back is automatically purged if the new backup is added today.

-Using these backups, you can perform 3 tasks:
+Using these backups, you can perform three tasks:

 - Convert into Snapshot